MikeTaylor/palaeo-carnegie/co-authors/notes-on-lamanna-comments.md

 It does for me.
 Did you have a transitory failure?
 Please try it again.

+>> Holland, William.
+1910d.
+Letter to Andrew Carnegie, 5 July 1910. http://digitalcollections.powerlibrary.org/cdm/compoundobject/collection/acamu-acarc/id/14064/rec/1
+>
+> This link didn’t work for me.

+_Sigh_.
+Those total idiots at Carnegie Mellon have evident changed all their URLs -- as though we didn't all know what best practice was quarter of a century ago: https://www.w3.org/Provider/Style/URI.html

+It genuinely astonishes me how constantly and consistently apparently reputable organizations do it.
+So avoidable, so painful.

+I have tried quite hard to re-locate https://digitalcollections.library.cmu.edu/ but without success.
+Even the unique ID, 14064, has apparently changes.
+I trusted Carnegie Mellon not to completely screw this up, so I didn't download a copy of the letter for our archives.
+I think the only thing to do is leave the URL as it is, and if anyone asks tell them what CM did.

 > [Arthur S. Coggeshall] was also on the expedition that discovered the holotype (CM 84).
 Also, I might be able to find a clearer version of the photo in question if you want [for Figure 2].

 Yes, please!
 And also, if you can, of the Agostini photo.